StreamingFlow/d4py_workflows/article_sentiment_analysis/README.md

 1. This workflow is a **statefull** workflow!!
 So only the **fixed workload mappings** and **hybrid** mapping could be used to run this workflow.

 2. If you run the workflow from a different directory, you only need to specify the path as <DIR1>.<DIR2>.<NAME_WORKFLOW> without the .py extension.
 However, if you are in the article_sentiment_analysis directory, then use <NAME_WORKFLOW>.py.
-Below are examples for clarity:
+Bellow there are two examples for clarity:

 Example 1 - within `article_sentiment_analysis` directory: